dart-lang/site-www/src/null-safety/migration-guide.md

 If you prefer not to use the migration tool, you can migrate manually.
-Because Dart supports [mixed-version programs][Unsound null safety], you can migrate one library (generally one Dart file) at a time, while still being able to run your app and its tests.

-[Unsound null safety]: /go/unsound-null-safety

 We recommend that you **first migrate leaf libraries** — libraries that don't import other files from the package.